Chaithu5/Speech-to-Text/README.md

-# Basic Speech-To-Text Convertor using Google API
+# Basic Speech-To-Text Converter using Google API

 A Python script to covert speech from microphone to text and display on the  screen.